Mathaf: Arab Museum of Modern Art: Education initiatives

 As a museum founded on the premise of education and scholarship, there are a wide number of programs to engage multiple audiences including schools, universities, families, artists, and scholars.
 Highlights include the program Mathaf Voices, which trains local university students to give exhibition tours from their own perspectives, and Artist Encounters, which invites artists to discuss concepts and lead workshops based on their processes.
+In 2022, the museum also cooperated with the Doha Film Institute on a short story competition for teenagers.
 The museum also houses a library.
+The museum launched the Wall of Art – Art for a Brighter Future initiative in 2025.
+The initiative was made up of art sessions attended by children from Qatar and Gaza and in collaboration with Palestinian artist and journalist Bilal Khaled.

 Research initiatives

 The museum, in collaboration with Qatar Foundation, has published an online encyclopedia containing the biographies of Arab artists.
 The Encyclopaedia of Modernity and the Arab World is published by Mathaf Curatorial and Research department, as a peer reviewed platform linking the museum to University.